 The act modifies the required procedures relating to a person's firearms or ammunition following the issuance of a protection order that includes an act of domestic violence when it involved the threat, use, or attempted use of physical force.

-type make and model of each firearm, and any reason the person is still in immediate possession or control of such firearm, and the location of all firearms in the person's immediate possession or control.
+The act requires a person to complete an affidavit, which must be filed in the court record within 7 business days after a protection order is issued against the person, stating the number of firearms, the make and model of each firearm, any reason the person is still in immediate possession or control of such firearm, and the location of all firearms in the person's immediate possession or control.
 If the person does not possess a firearm at the time the order is issued, the person shall indicate such nonpossession in the affidavit.

-within 7 not less than 8 but not more than 12 business days after the issuance of a protection order if the person has not completed the affidavit.
+The act requires the court to conduct a compliance hearing not less than 8 but not more than 12 business days after the issuance of a protection order to ensure the person has completed the affidavit.
 For criminal cases, the court may consider the issue in other proceedings before the court and the hearing is considered a court action involving a bond reduction or modification.
-Information compelled or any information directly or indirectly derived from testimony, the affidavit, or other information shall not be used against the defendant in any criminal case, except for prosecution of perjury.
+Information compelled or any information directly or indirectly derived from testimony, the affidavit, or other information shall not be used against a defendant in any criminal case, except for prosecution of perjury.

-The bill prohibits the person from transferring the firearm to a private party living in the same residence as the person at the time of transfer.
-The bill prohibits a private party from returning a firearm to the person until the private party receives a written statement of the results of the background check conducted by the Colorado bureau of investigation authorizing the return of the firearm to the person.
+The act prohibits the person from transferring the firearm to a private party living in the same residence as the person at the time of transfer.
+The act prohibits a private party from returning a firearm to the person until the private party receives a written statement of the results of the background check conducted by the Colorado bureau of investigation authorizing the return of the firearm to the person.

 A federally licensed firearms dealer, law enforcement agency, storage facility, or private party that elects to store a firearm is not civilly liable for any resulting damages to the firearm, as long as such damage did not result from the willful and wrongful act or gross negligence of the person or agency storing the firearm.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)